Architecture of Fez: Decline and development under the Saadians and Alawis (16th-19th centuries)

-The founder of the Alaouite dynasty, Moulay Rashid, took Fes in 1666 and made it his capital.
+The founder of the Alawi dynasty, Moulay Rashid, took Fes in 1666 and made it his capital.
 He set about restoring the city after a long period of neglect.
 He built the Kasbah Cherarda (also known as the Kasbah al-Khemis) to the north of Fes el-Jdid and of the Royal Palace in order to house a large part of his tribal troops.
-He also restored or rebuilt what became known as the Kasbah an-Nouar, which became the living quarters of his followers from the Tafilalt region (the Alaouite dynasty's ancestral home).
+He also restored or rebuilt what became known as the Kasbah an-Nouar, which became the living quarters of his followers from the Tafilalt region (the Alawi dynasty's ancestral home).
 For this reason, the kasbah was also known as the Kasbah Filala ("Kasbah of the people from Tafilalt").
 After Moulay Rashid's death Fes underwent another dark period.
 His successor, Moulay Isma'il, moved the capital to Meknes, though he did sponsor some major construction projects in Fez.
 Notably, he completely rebuilt the Zawiya of Moulay Idris II between 1717 and 1720, giving the building most of its present form.

 From the reign of Moulay Muhammad ibn Abdallah onward Fez regained its power and prestige.
-The Alaouites continued to rebuild or restore various monuments, as well as to expand the grounds of the Royal Palace a number of times.
+The Alawis continued to rebuild or restore various monuments, as well as to expand the grounds of the Royal Palace a number of times.
 The final and most significant change to Fes's topography was made during the reign of Moulay Hasan I (1873-1894), who finally connected Fes el-Jdid and Fes el-Bali by building a walled corridor between them.
 Within this new corridor, between the two cities, were built new gardens and summer palaces used by the royals and the capital's high society, such as the Jnan Sbil Gardens and the Dar Batha palace.
 Moulay Hassan also expanded the old Royal Palace itself, extending its entrance up to the current location of the Old Mechouar while adding the New Mechouar, along with the Dar al-Makina, to the north.
 This had the consequence of also splitting the Moulay Abdallah neighbourhood to the northwest from the rest of Fes el-Jdid.